 - Mudguards are your friends.
 If your bike is compatible, you can opt for full mudguards, or slip an ‘ass saver’ onto the saddle rails.
 This will keep your bum dry, and prevent grit and grime from being thrown up into your drivetrain.

 - Visibility is reduced in the rain – so opt for lights, and ideally, bright clothing, to mark you out on the road.

 - Braking speeds will be affected by the wet weather (particularly if you have traditional rim brakes).
 Cater for this by adjusting your speed accordingly, to give yourself more time to brake when you need to.

 - Beware of puddles!
-Sometimes you’ve got not choice but to ride through one – as per the video below where the road to one of my favourite routes for flooded.
-But a lot of accidents occur when cyclists ride through a puddle and fall into a pot hole beneath the surface – so go slow, hold the bars steady – and do not take your feet off the pedals!
+Sometimes you’ve got no choice but to ride through one – as per the video below where the road to one of my favourite routes for flooded.
+But a lot of accidents occur when cyclists ride through a puddle and fall into a pothole beneath the surface – so go slow, hold the bars steady – and do not take your feet off the pedals!